Agoric/documentation/main/glossary/README.md

 invitation as the argument.
 During the claiming process, the invitationIssuer validates the invitation.
 A successful claim also means that invitation is exclusively yours.

-**Note**: Depositing into an invitation-branded purse also claims an invitation.
+**Note**: Depositing into an invitation-branded purse also validates an invitation.
 This is what the [wallet](#wallet) does.

 ## Issuer